ApocalypsjeNL/OpenAudio-PlotSquared-Addon/README.md

 # OpenAudio-PlotSquared-Addon
-This is an addon that let OpenAudioMC supports PlotSquared-Addon
+This is an addon that let's OpenAudioMC supports PlotSquared

 # Commands